TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

    Subtask 2: $K= 6$, Using our friend binery.

-   Subtask 3: $K=1$, Note that bitwise Xor $\^$ has some very useful properties.
+   Subtask 3: $K=1$, Note that bitwise Xor $xor$ has some very useful properties.
 One of these is the fact that it is extreamly easy to change and second is that for numbers between $1-64$, taking bitwise xor of some set of numbers will result in a number between $0-63$.
 How can we abuse it?
 ]

 #exercise(sub : "Holes (Singapore 2007)")[